IrinaMilekhina/basic_practicing/comeback/ReadMe.md

 - Start from cloning repo like it is your first time working with it
-- Fill main ReadMe file with operations with this repo you do not remember
+- Fill main ReadMe file with operations in this repo you don't remember
 - Add .gitignore
-- Note everything you do not remember to google doc
+- Note everything you don't remember to google doc

 ## Classes